kbakirov/AWS-Rekognition/README.md

 - Go to your Frontend page

 ## Voila!
 Similarity is 99.72%.
-AgeRage is a bit wide.
+AgeRange is a bit wide.
 Emotion is calm!
 ![calm](calm.png)